 Submissions are open year-round and always free.
 We do not believe you should pay (in the form of submission fees) to have your work read.

-Rabid Oak does not accept work that has been previously published, in print or online (we do consider self-publishing to blogs, message boards, or Facebook as publication if it can be viewed publicly without login).
+Rabid Oak does not accept work that has been previously published, in print or online.

 Simultaneous submissions are encouraged.
 If the work is accepted elsewhere, just email to let us know.

 We’re looking for poetry and flash fiction or nonfiction (under 1,000 words) that use voice, image, and form to leave us stunned.